 Therapies Unite understands the sensitive issue around the publishing of information and images of children.
 Our external communications must be accurate, ethical and respectful, presenting communities and people as dignified human beings.
 Permission is sought from all people photographed during the work of Therapies Unite for their image to be used in the documentation and promotion of its work.

-In using personal stories and images of children Therapies Unite is committed to respecting individuals dignity and identity by:
+In using personal stories and images of children, Therapies Unite is committed to respecting individual’s dignity and identity by: